Reading time: 5 mins

 Suitable for: Families of younger children

-Tantrums are a sudden burst of anger and frustration.
-Your child might scream and shout, roll on the floor, kick out, or throw and push things over.
-They are common among young children, often starting at around 18 months and usually becoming less frequent by the age of 4.
+Your child feels overwhelmed by these big emotions.
+This is called dysregulation.
+They might scream and shout, roll on the floor, kick out, or throw and push things over.
+It's common to see this among young children, often starting at around 18 months and usually becoming less frequent by the age of 4.

-Why do tantrums happen?
+Why does this happen?

 Your child feels dysregulated because they can’t say what they want,